sts10/tidy/readme.markdown

 ## On verbs used

 In both Tidy's code and documentation, "remove" means that a word will be removed (e.g. words with integers will be removed from the list), while "delete" means that a word will only be modified (e.g. integers removed from words).
 Uppercase flags remove words, while lowercase flags delete specified characters.
-All delete calls occur before any remove call.
+All delete calls and word modifications (like "to lowercase") occur _before_ any remove call.

 ## Installation

 1. [Install Rust](https://www.rust-lang.org/tools/install) if you haven't already
 2. Run: `cargo install --git https://github.com/sts10/tidy --branch main`

-## Run all tests
+You should then be able to run `tidy --help`.

-`cargo test`
+## For Tidy developers

-## Generate docs
+Run all code tests: `cargo test`

-`cargo doc --document-private-items --no-deps`
+Generate docs: `cargo doc --document-private-items --no-deps`

 Add `--open` flag to open docs after generation.
 They're printed to `./target/doc/tidy/index.html`.